 Yes, you can buy Bitcoin in India.
 You can download CoinSwitch Kuber from the App Store or Play store, finish KYC and start investing in Bitcoin with just ₹100

 Q2.
 Where can I buy Bitcoins in India?

 There are three ways to buy bitcoins in India:

-Cryptocurrency Exchange – There are several apps and websites that offer exchange services to help investors buy bitcoins.
-Some such reliable trading apps are CoinSwitch Kuber (I use this), Giottus, Cashaa, Cex, etc.
+Cryptocurrency Exchange – Several apps and websites offer exchange services to help investors buy bitcoins.
+Some such reliable trading apps are CoinSwitch Kuber (the largest crypto platform in India), Giottus, Cashaa, Cex, etc.

 While governments worldwide are trying to determine the right place for cryptocurrencies in their economic landscapes and CBDCs (Central Bank Digital Currencies) or digital versions of fiat money being conceptualized, the revolution initiated by Bitcoin is likely to gather momentum in the future.

 So I would say this is the right time to be a part of the global economy of the future but also invest in cryptocurrencies only based on your research !!

 P.S.
 KuberVerse is an educational initiative.
 Anything expressed here directly or indirectly is not investment advice.
 And we ask you to do your own research before investing.